panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 <input type="radio" v-model="option" value="c" />
 ```

-For example, let's implement a radio button group that is used to select the color of a T-shirt:
+For example, let's implement a radio buttons group to select the color of a T-shirt:

 ``` vue
 <script setup>